70AdmiralString/isthisatroll-web/README.md

     sudo apt install python3 python3-pip

-We strongly suggest to run the app in a virtual environment.
+Running the app in a virtual environment is strongly suggested.
 If you are not familiar with virtual environments, please see [this guide](https://docs.python.org/3/tutorial/venv.html).

 #### Setup